Credit Card Icon

 Consult an Eye Care Professional for Diagnosis

-If your self-assessment suggests the possibility of astigmatism, you might be asking yourself, do I have astigmatism, and we understand how important it is to consult an eye care professional at Northwest Eye.
+If your self-assessment suggests the possibility of irregularities that may lead to vision distortion, you might be asking yourself, do I need corrective lenses or surgical interventions, and we understand how important it is to consult an eye care professional at Northwest Eye.
 During your appointment, you can expect a thorough evaluation that includes several key components:

-• Comprehensive Eye Exam: This foundational assessment evaluates your vision clarity and overall eye health, ensuring that any underlying issues are identified.
+• [Comprehensive Eye Exam](https://nweyeclinic.com/eye-exam) This foundational assessment evaluates your vision clarity and overall eye health, ensuring that any underlying issues are identified.

-• Keratometry: This test evaluates the curvature of your cornea, assisting in identifying any irregularities that may lead to vision distortion.
+• Keratometry This test evaluates the curvature of your cornea, assisting in identifying any irregularities.

 We are here to help you through this process.
 Schedule an appointment with Northwest Eye to ensure your eye health is prioritized.